6th County of London Brigade, Royal Field Artillery: Interwar

 When the RA adopted the term 'regiment' instead of the obsolete 'brigade' for a lieutenant-colonel's command, the unit became 63rd (6th London) Field Regiment, RA, on 1 November 1938.
 However, this was short-lived: by the late 1930s a need for specialist anti-tank (A/T) artillery had been recognised, and the 63rd Fd Rgt was one of the first batch of TA units converted, becoming 52nd (6th London) Anti-Tank Regiment on 28 November 1938 with the batteries renumbered 205–8.
-The TA was doubled in size following the Munich Crisis of 1938, with existing units splitting to form duplicates shortly before the outbreak of World War II: 62nd Anti-Tank Regiment was formed at Stockwell with 245–8 Btys (it was granted the '6th London' subtitle in 1942).
+The TA was doubled in size following the Munich Crisis of 1938, with existing units splitting to form duplicates shortly before the outbreak of the Second World War: 62nd Anti-Tank Regiment was formed at Stockwell with 245–8 Btys (it was granted the '6th London' subtitle in 1942).

 52nd and 62nd Anti-Tank Rgts were both unattached units in London District.
 The establishment of an A/T battery at this time was 12 x 2-pounder guns organised in Troops of four guns.